 There may be various reasons why you want to stop an IVA.
-If you have made the decision to do so it is certainly possible.
-However it is important that you are aware of the implications.
+It is possible to do so if you wish but you need to be aware of the implications.

 Thinking about stopping your IVA?
 Give us a call (0800 077 6180) or complete the form below to speak to one of our experts